dianadiazc/customer-wa/content/work0/_index.md

 1. They are not sure about the decision that they made when they chose a t2.micro instance to run the application.
 Performance is something that they do not want to sacrifice.
 The New Company people want to do some stress tests for the application.

-1. How much they are going to pay definitely matters.
+1. How much they pay definitely matters.
 The customer is testing other Apps, but some users have launched EC2 instances with optimized resources, when they are not needed.
 This situation has increased the monthly bill.
 The New Company people wants to control this situation.

+The information above is your starting point to help this customer to enhance the architecture and to achieve their objectives.
+Take into account that you can identify more opportunities for improvement in this architecture, but for the Workshop's purpose we are going to focus on these findings.

 ## Target Architecture